 We are committed to supporting the military family by recognizing the uniqueness of each family’s lifestyle and cultural heritage.
-Parents are encouraged to participate in center events and activities and involve their children in activities and chores like picking up the garbage using the best dumpster rentals for this, visit our website to learn more about this here.
+Parents are encouraged to participate in center events and activities and involve their children in activities and chores like picking up the garbage.
 We strive to meet each child’s social, emotional and intellectual needs to instill in each child a feeling of competence and positive self-concept.
-We value and support our staff through staff development and continuing education so they become even better equipped to support the individual needs of children, we also encourage our member to educate themselves at the online colleges for military.
+We value and support our staff through staff development and continuing education so they become even better equipped to support the individual needs of children.
 Phone: 011-82-31-690-8601/ 756-1100 or DSN 315-753-8601/756-1100.

 Children of Active Duty members and Command Sponsored DOD Civilians attend Humphreys Central and West Elementary School and Humphreys Middle/High School, located on USAG Humphreys near Pyeongtaek.
 Standardized test scores for the Camp Humphreys, American School are available through the DoDEA Data Center.